japh140/Bioinformatics_Group_Project/statistics/README.md

 ## Execution Instructions
 Run each script in a Unix terminal or HPC environment following the provided comments within the scripts.

----

-For any issues or improvements, please refer to the original scripts or consult the project documentation.